-United States of America
+- United States of America

-- 3. After evaluating your transcript, the Records Office will notify you in writing of your evaluation results.
-(For more information, see the Transfer of Credit Policy in the Policy Manual.) - 4.
+3. After evaluating your transcript, the Records Office will notify you in writing of your - evaluation results.
+(For more information, see the Transfer of Credit Policy in the Policy Manual.)

+4. To ensure you receive evaluation results prior to the start of the semester, transcriptions and the semester of the semester. - 4.
 To ensure you receive evaluation results prior to the start of the semester, transcripts need to be received by June 15th for our fall semester (December 1st for the spring semester).